-Each of the three major industry trade associations, the American Petroleum Institute (API), the Association of Oil Pipelines (AOPL) and the Interstate Natural Gas Association of America (INGAA), has intitiated a variety of important safety campaigns.
+Each of the three major industry trade associations, the American Petroleum Institute (API), the Liquid Energy Pipeline Association (LEPA) and the Interstate Natural Gas Association of America (INGAA), has initiated a variety of important safety campaigns.
 API also publishes "Recommended Practices" in conjunction with the American National Standards Institute (ANSI) that represent best practices in a variety of areas.